woile/aws-cert/aws-solutions-arch.md

       - stored redundantly across multiple devices in multiple facilities.
     - **S3 - IA (infrequent access)**
       - lower fee than standard but you are charged a retrieval fee
+      - Objects must be stored at least 30 days in the current storage class before you can transition them to STANDARD_IA
     - **S3 One Zone-Infrequent Access (S3 One Zone-IA; Z-IA)**
       - lower-cost option for infrequently accessed data, but do not require the multiple Availability Zone data resilience model of the S3 Standard
       - are available for millisecond access (same as the S3 Standard storage class).